Zipcoder/reveal-slides.tcuk-light/md/tc/GitSlides.md

 -
-* Now, you have a local branch, but you want to cover your bases and tell Github to start tracking a remote version of it.
+ Now you have a local branch, but you want to cover your bases and tell Github to start tracking a remote version of it.
-* So you run:
+ So, you run:
     * `git push -u origin divide`

 -
-* Now, a `git branch -a` shows:
+ Now, a `git branch -a` shows:
 >
   master<br/>
   \* divide